 To check balances and recent transactions:

-- If you are already registered you can use the Members Area on the website (click on green Members Area button above).
+- Already Registered? – you can access the Members Area of the website 24/7 (click on green Members Area button above).

-- If you are not registered- it is now even easier than ever to view your account online.
+- Not registered?- It’s now even easier to view your account online.
 Register via the Members area button- you will need your credit union number to do this and you will receive your PIN number by text

 IF YOU CANNOT GO ONLINE you can:

 - Phone: 0161 686 5880 between 10-12pm

 - Our phone lines are very busy.
-If you leave a message please include your name, phone number and brief description of your query so we can phone you back.
+PLEASE leave a message with your name, phone number and brief description of your query so we can phone you back.